Seeing Through the MiRAGE: Evaluating Multimodal Retrieval Augmented Generation: TextRAG Metrics

-\paragraph{Preliminaries} We define a \emph{topic} as a subject matter of a \emph{source} (video) or collection of sources.
-A single source or multiple sources used in generation are the \emph{context}.
-A sentence is decomposed into a set of \emph{subclaims}--a declarative statement, pertaining to some set of evidence, that may or may not be true.
-A \emph{prediction} is text produced by a generation system.
-Anything derived from the prediction we call "predicted X" (predicted \{sentence, subclaim, etc.\}).
-A \emph{reference} is some preexisting knowledge on the topic, this can be a knowledge base \cite[Wikipedia Articles;][]{min-etal-2023-factscore}, a collection of information relevant to the query \cite[nuggets;][]{Voorhees2004OverviewOT}, or written text answering the query \cite[reference articles;][]{martin2025wikivideoarticlegenerationmultiple}.
-We use "reference X" (reference \{sentence, subclaim, etc.\}) for anything derived from the reference.
-Finally, a scoring function, e.g.\ a bidirectional entailment or LLM judgment, on (premise, hypothesis) pairs is used to measure the support between the pair.
-We denote this as $\textsf{s}(p, h)$.
+\paragraph{Preliminaries} We define a \emph{document} as any single unit of evidence, regardless of modality (e.g., a text passage, image, audio clip, or video).
+We define a \emph{topic} as the subject matter of one or more \emph{documents}.
+The documents used in generation are the \emph{context}.
+A \emph{prediction} is text produced by a generation system, decomposed into \emph{subclaims}---atomic declarative statements that may or may not be true.
+A \emph{reference} is a collection of preexisting knowledge on a query topic, such as a knowledge base (e.g., Wikipedia), a set of nuggets \cite{Voorhees2004OverviewOT}, or a (human-written) reference text \cite{martin2025wikivideoarticlegenerationmultiple}.
+We prefix \emph{predicted} or \emph{reference} to denote the origin of derived objects (e.g., \emph{predicted subclaim}, \emph{reference subclaim}).
+A scoring function $\textsf{s}(p, h)$ measures support between a (premise, hypothesis) pair via entailment or LLM judgment.

-\acle \cite{gao-etal-2023-enabling} aims to capture three qualities of predictions: information factuality and coverage, citation quality, and fluency.
-To evaluate these qualities, \acle introduces three metrics: Correctness, Citation Quality, and Fluency.\footnote{We do not explore fluency in this work, as it is not a common failure mode of modern LMs.}
+\acle \cite{gao-etal-2023-enabling} aims to capture three dimensions of predicted text quality: information correctness, citation quality, and fluency.\footnote{We do not explore fluency in this work, as it is not a common failure mode of modern LLMs.}

-\paragraph{Correctness} To evaluate Correctness, \acle introduces recall and precision metrics for information.
-For ELI5 \cite{fan-etal-2019-eli5}, a long-form QA task, recall is introduced as an NLI-based judgment between reference subclaims and the prediction.
-Precision is introduced as the exact match between a predicted answer and a reference answer.
-To transition Correctness to multimodality, we do not need to modify \acle Claim Recall, as the verification of reference subclaims in a prediction is independent of the source modality.
-We do not implement precision because exact match is unsuitable for long-form generation.
+\paragraph{Correctness} \acle introduces both recall and precision metrics to evaluate Correctness.
+Recall is a natural language inference- (NLI-)based judgment between reference subclaims and the predicted output; precision is exact match between predicted and reference answers.
+We do not implement precision, as exact match is unsuitable for long-form generation.
+We do not attempt to relax exact match in our implementation, as this would reduce to a metric like BERTScore, which we already include in our evaluation.
+Claim Recall requires no modification for multimodality, as verifying reference subclaims against a predicted text is independent of the modality of the sources.